rg-3/read-only-mode.js/README.md

 ## <a id='introduction'>Introduction</a>

 twitter-mod.js is an extension for Chromium-derived (eg Chrome) browsers.
-The extension can show or hide certain features on the Twitter website.
+The extension can modify the Twitter website to show or hide certain features from its user interface.

 For example, you can hide suggested users, topics, and trends in the sidebar and on your timeline which removes interrupting content.
-It's also possible to hide your follower and following count, or create a read-only version of the Twitter website.
+It's also possible to hide the follower and following count from profile pages, or create a read-only version of the Twitter website.
 The experience you create depends on the settings you choose.

 The default settings create a read-only version of the Twitter website.
 The settings can be easily changed from the extensions popover.
 Setting changes are immediate